brandon-gong/brandon-gong.github.io/_posts/2022-07-25-emergent-fractals.md

 Let's play a game.

 Our game board is a triangle, with corners labeled 1, 2, and 3.
-Our piece is a small stamp, which starts in the middle of the board.
+Our piece is a small stamp, which can start at any random spot in the board, but we'll just put it in the middle for demonstration purposes.

 ![]({{site.baseurl}}/assets/starting_cg.png)